-David is said to have conquered these in the Siege of Jebus, and transferred his capital from Hebron to Jerusalem which then became the capital of a united Kingdom of Israel, and one of its several religious centers.
+David is said to have conquered these in the Siege of Jebus and transferred his capital from Hebron to Jerusalem which then became the capital of the United Kingdom of Israel, and one of its several religious centers.

-The choice was perhaps dictated by the fact that Jerusalem did not form part of Israel's tribal system, and was thus suited to serve as the centre of its federation.
+The choice was perhaps dictated by the fact that Jerusalem did not form part of Israel's tribal system, and was thus suited to serve as the center of its federation.

-Opinion is divided over whether a Large Stone Structure and nearby Stepped Stone Structure may be identified with King David's palace, or dates to a later period.
+The opinion is divided over whether a Large Stone Structure and nearby Stepped Stone Structure may be identified with King David's palace or dates to a later period.

 According to the Bible, King David reigned for 40 years.
 The generally accepted estimate of the conciliation of this reign is 970 BCE.
 The Bible records that David was succeeded by his son Solomon, who built the Holy Temple on Mount Moriah.

 Solomon's Temple (later known as the First Temple), went on to play a pivot; role in Jewish history as the repository of the Ark of the Covenant.

 On Solomon's death, ten of the northern Tribes of Israel broke with the United Monarchy to form their own nations, kings, prophets, priests, traditions relating to religion, capitals, and temples in northern Israel.